Pyomo/pyomo/doc/OnlineDocs/principles.rst

 ++++++++++++++++++++++++++++++++++

-If functionality is published in the most recent edition of the Pyomo book [PyomoBookIII]_ and corresponding examples, we treat that as a public API commitment.
-Once published in the book, those APIs will not change until the next major Pyomo release, which will coincide with a new edition of the book.
+If functionality is published in the most recent edition of the Pyomo book [PyomoBookIII]_ (The Book) and corresponding examples, we treat that as a public API commitment.
+The interfaces and APIs appearing in The Book will be supported (although possibly in a deprecated form) until the next major Pyomo release, which will generally coincide with a new edition of the book.

-This commitment ensures that teaching materials, training resources, and long-term codebases built on those examples will remain valid across an entire major release.
+This commitment ensures that teaching materials, training resources, and long-term codebases built following those examples will remain valid across an entire major release.

 Stable, Supported APIs